1853 Chicago mayoral election

-In the 1853 Chicago mayoral election, Charles McNeill Gray defeated Josiah L. James in a landslide, winning by a 54 point margin.
+In the 1853 Chicago mayoral election, Charles McNeill Gray defeated Josiah L. James in a landslide, winning by a 54-point margin.

 Incumbent mayor Walter S. Gurnee did not run for reelection.

 The election was held on March 14.

 Josiah L. James was a businessman in the lumber industry.

 Results

+Gray was elected with 77.10% of the vote, at the time the second greatest vote share a mayoral candidate had received in Chicago (behind the 80.02% that James H. Woodworth received in 1849.
+No subsequent mayor would be elected with a larger percent of the vote until Richard J. Daley won 77.67% of the vote in 1975.